[Moderate revision—posted 9/29/23 (replaces 10/10/14 edition)]

 • Growth projections to meet changing times

-(3) Comparative Analysis of Existing and Proposed Library Services
+(3) Comparative Analysis of Existing and Proposed Library/Archive Services

-A comparative analysis of proposed branch services and existing library services must be provided using all of the factors identified in sections 2.a.(1) and 2.a.(2).
+A comparative analysis of proposed branch services and existing library/archive services must be provided using all of the factors identified in sections 2.a.(1) and 2.a.(2).

 b.
 Proposal Approval

-A branch library proposal containing the needs analysis must have the written approval of the dean of the requesting college.
-The written proposal will be transmitted to the Dean of Libraries and the University Library Committee for review.
+A branch library/archive proposal containing the needs analysis must have the written approval of the dean or administrative unit.
+The written proposal will be transmitted to the Dean of Libraries and the PSVP or designee for review.

-The Dean of Libraries will evaluate the administrative and financial feasibility of the proposed branch library as well as all other pertinent data.
-The dean and the University Library Committee will supply a statement of feasibility with a recommendation to the PSVP, who will make the final decision.
+The Dean of Libraries will evaluate the administrative and financial feasibility of the proposed branch library/archive as well as all other pertinent data.
+The dean and the PSVP designee will supply a statement of feasibility with a recommendation to the PSVP, who will make the final decision.

 3. General Policies and Guidelines

 a.
-The university strongly endorses the concept of a centralized library system unless a program needs special services and materials that the University Library cannot provide or provide as well as a branch library.
+The university strongly endorses the concept of a centralized library/archive system unless a program needs special services and materials that the University Library cannot provide or provide as well as a branch library/archive.

 b.
-Management responsibility of all branch library resources rests with the university libraries' administration.
-Funds for the establishment of branch libraries must come primarily from the requesting college.
-Financial arrangements will be negotiated in each case among the PSVP, the relevant dean, and the Dean of Libraries.
+Management responsibility of all branch library/archival resources rests with the University Libraries' administration.
+Funds for the establishment of branch libraries/archives must come primarily from the requesting college.
+Financial arrangements will be negotiated in each case among the PSVP, the relevant college dean, or administrative unit officer, and the Dean of Libraries.

-Library services may be utilized most efficiently when all library resources are considered part of one system, with consistent procedures for collection development and consistent policies for user access, accounting, and systems analysis.
-Centralized planning and direction usually facilitate the most effective use of financial resources allocated for library services.
-All funds that may be provided for development of library collections, for equipping, or for staffing libraries in the university shall be administered through the various accounts comprising the overall university libraries' budgets.
+Library/archive services may be utilized most efficiently when all library/archive resources are considered part of one system, with consistent procedures for collection development and consistent policies for user access, accounting, and systems analysis.
+Centralized planning and direction usually facilitate the most effective use of financial resources allocated for library/archive services.
+All funds that may be provided for the development of collections, for equipping, or for staffing the libraries/archives in the university shall be administered through the various accounts comprising the overall University Libraries' budgets.

 c.
-All branch libraries shall be administered by and be a part of the Texas Tech University libraries.
-Branch library personnel shall report to the administration of the Texas Tech University libraries.
+All branch libraries/archives shall be administered by and be a part of the Texas Tech University Libraries.
+Branch library/archive personnel shall report to the administration of the Texas Tech University Libraries.
 This relationship should be defined in job descriptions and outlined on organization charts.
-When a branch library is created, the Dean of Libraries and the college dean should jointly form a small committee consisting of library personnel and relevant faculty to maintain ongoing advisory oversight of the branch library.
+When a branch library/archive is created, the Dean of Libraries and the college dean or administrative unit designee may jointly form a small committee consisting of library/archive personnel and relevant faculty to maintain ongoing advisory oversight of the branch library/archive.

 d.
 All holdings, where appropriate, shall become part of the general library bibliographic database and will be reflected in the campus-wide online catalog.

 e.
-Branch libraries will be formally reviewed and evaluated every five years.
-For justified reasons, a review at other than the regular period may be initiated by the PSVP, by the Dean of Libraries, or by the dean of the appropriate college.
+Branch libraries/archives will be formally reviewed and evaluated every five years.
+For justified reasons, a review at other than the regular period may be initiated by the PSVP, and/or by the Dean of Libraries.
 The purpose of this review will be to evaluate the collection and services.
-The evaluation will also determine if this branch library continues to be in the best interest of the university.
+The evaluation will also determine if this branch library/archive continues to be in the best interest of the university.

 04 Audit Services